dotenv-org/dotenv-org.github.io/blog/_posts/2023-10-28-node-20-6-0-includes-built-in-support-for-env-files.md

 <img src="/assets/img/blog/hacker-news-node-dotenv-support.png" />

-I also want stress the word *current* because this is all still under active development.
+I also want to stress the word *current* because this is all still under active development.
 These things take time.
 By the time you read this, some of these caveats might no longer be around.

 ### Missing multiline support